It’s been a while since I posted. I hope you are all well!

 Thank you to everyone who is a newsletter subscriber – the responses to my last newsletter were so heartwarming.
 Being able to go to London was a very big milestone for me in my recovery.

-If you haven’t subscribed to my newsletter, I shared some great news about my hyper-reactivity finally healing.
+If you haven’t subscribed to my newsletter, I shared some great news about my hyper-reactivity improving.
 It was a combination of things that got me there, but most important was the belief that I could heal.
-If you’d like to learn more about The Gupta Programme – which was central to that healing – click here to go to his website.
+If you’d like to learn more about The Gupta Programme – which was important in that healing – click here to go to his website.

 You can read an interview with my husband about the program here.
 Peter calls The Gupta Programme his “toolkit for inner peace” and – in that great way that he does – explains so well why it is simple and special.